 About last year: the best early-stage start-up GuestJoy is moving towards a global footprint

-It's been 9 months since your win on the sARTAR Day's best early stage start-up competition.
+It's been 9 months since your win at the sTARTUp Day best early stage start-up competition.
 What has happened, what has changed since then?

-Quite many positive aspects have been appeared.
+Quite many positive aspects have appeared.
 Now we can use all the knowledge from the investors, which we didn’t have before.
 The intuition of the founders works only works in limited cases.
 For sure, our ambition has grown.
 If you have the resources, then you dare to dream more.
-The problems of reality doesn’t kill the dream for the brighter future any more.
+The problems of reality don’t kill the dream for a brighter future anymore.

-A softer value is also an easier communication with the partners.
+A softer value is also easier communication with the partners.
 The investment gives you the so called quality token.
 At the very beginning, investors won’t take you very seriously.
-Due to that it takes a lot of time to get your foot in the door.
+Due to that, it takes a lot of time to get your foot in the door.

 Besides the big title – best early stage start-up of the year – you earned a 160K investment from EstBAN business angels.
 How have you used the investment?